 - Baby’s First Test

-Cycle Pharmaceuticals, the company that manufactures NITYR (nitisinone) tablets, can be another source of essential support and information about HT-1.
+Cycle Pharmaceuticals, the company that manufactures NITYR (nitisinone) Tablets, can be another source of essential support and information about Tyrosinemia Type 1.

-Cycle offers a specialized NITYR Patient Support Program, for the families facing the challenges associated with this condition.
+Cycle offers a specialized NITYR Patient Liaison Support, for the families facing the challenges associated with this condition.

-Sometimes questions come up during an overnight feed, so our Patient Support Team is available 24/7 and can provide you with access to a pharmacist to address your questions or provide guidance and support.
+Sometimes questions come up during an overnight feed, so our team can provide you with access to a pharmacist to address your questions or provide guidance and support.
 Just call: 1-800-847-8714.